NervanaSystems/ngraph/doc/sphinx/source/index.rst

 software engineering in the :abbr:`Deep Learning (DL)` ecosystem. nGraph simplifies development and makes it possible to design, write, compile, and deploy :abbr:`Deep Neural Network (DNN)`-based solutions.
-A more detailed explanation on the feature set of nGraph Compiler, as well as a high-level overview can be found on our project :doc:`project/about`.
+A more detailed explanation of the feature set of nGraph Compiler, as well as a high-level overview, can be found on our project :doc:`project/about`.

 .. _quickstart: